 #2 – Alter, but don’t eliminate, exercise

-Staying active will actually help reduce stiffness in your dog’s joints, but he will benefit more from several shorter walks throughout the day rather than one or two longer ones, which may be rough on already sore joints.
+Staying active will help reduce stiffness in your pup’s joints.
+Yet, aging dogs will benefit more from several shorter walks throughout the day rather than one or two longer ones.
+Longer walks may be rough on already sore joints.

 #3 – Raise food and water bowls